SdtElectronics/lite-logger/README.md

 // [ 2021-10-30 22:34:04 ] WARNING: Weather control device detected.
 ```

-Expressions in the message body is always evaluated before the body is passed to the logger.
+Expressions in the message body are always evaluated before the body is passed to the logger.
 This is enforced by the semantic of C++ language.
 To defer the evaluation of expressions, they have to be wrapped inside a lambda (or any callable).
 They will not be evaluated unless the logging conditions are met:

 ``` c++
 llogger ll(std::cout, llogger::warning);